-For processes requiring work voltage sensing, connect the (21) work voltage sense lead (K940) from the POWER WAVE® work sense lead receptacle to the work piece.
+For processes requiring work voltage sensing, connect the (21) work voltage sense lead (K940) from the Power Wave work sense lead receptacle to the work piece.
 Attach the sense lead to the work piece as close to the weld as practical, but not in the return current path.
-Enable the work voltage sensing in the POWER WAVE®.
-(See Dip Switch Settings and Locations in Installation Section of this manual.)
+Enable the work voltage sensing in the Power Wave as follows: